 ELECTRO-CAPACITIVE CANCER THERAPY (ECCT)

-A Complementary Therapy Utilising Low Intensity and Low-Frequency Electric Field that Inhibit the Growth of Cancer Cells.
+An Integrated Complementary Cancer Therapy that Utilizing Low-Intensity and Low-Frequency Electric Field that Inhibit the Growth of Cancer Cells.

-ECCT technology has helped improves the lives and regain freedom of many.
+ECCT is an integrative and holistic ayurvedic therapy that complement the traditional treatment and has helped improves the lives and regain freedom of many.
 ECCT utilize low intensity (<30 Watts) and medium frequency (±100 kHz) of electro-static wave that generates electric polarization within region confined by a number of capacitive electrodes embedded in apparels for daily wear at your convenience.
 ECCT apparels when connected to designated signal generator generates electrostatic fields that penetrates through air layers and into the body without direct current injection to the location of the targeted area to cause electrical polarization inside the tissue that interferes the process of cell division, which is highly electrically active, leading to self-destruction of the abnormal cells.

 Fundamental Technical Features: